jacobhamblin83/front2back/README.md

 # front2back

-This is a simple register and login app that allows the user to add items to a list
+This is a simple register and login app that allows the user to add, delete, and edit items in their list.
+You can also add friends and see what is on their 'list'.

 ## Getting Started